Mexicans: Religion

 Mexico has no official religion, but most Mexicans declare themselves Roman Catholic.
 Mexico is often seen as a very observant Catholic society.
 Most Mexicans tend to have opinions that are more in line with Catholic social teaching.
 Mexico has been resistant to Protestant incursion partly because Protestantism in Mexico has long been associated with the United States, which leads to the reinforcement of Catholicism as part of the Mexican identity.

 The Constitution of 1917 imposed limitations on the church and sometimes codified state intrusion into church matters.
 The government does not provide financial contributions to the church, nor does the church participate in public education.
 However, Christmas is a national holiday and every year during Easter and Christmas all schools in Mexico, public and private, send their students on vacation.

 In 1992, Mexico lifted almost all restrictions on religion, including granting all religious groups legal status, conceding them limited property, and lifting restrictions on the number of priests in the country.

 The Catholic Church is the dominant religion in Mexico, with about 80% of the population as of 2017, which is the world's second largest number of Catholics, surpassed only by Brazil.
 Movements of return and revival of the indigenous Mesoamerican religions (Mexicayotl, Toltecayotl) have also appeared in recent decades.

 Diaspora

 There is a large Mexican diaspora in the United States.
 They are concentrated in California and Texas.
 The Greater Los Angeles area is home to a large Mexican immigrant population.
-There is also a sizeable Mexican population in Canada is home to the next largest population of Mexican in Canada, Spain, Guatemala, and Germany.
+There is also a sizeable Mexican population in Canada, it is home to the next largest population of Mexicans.
+They also reside in Belize, Spain, Guatemala, and Germany.